kichong/Ether-Flow/README.md

 ```
     npm run start
 ```

  ### User Interface
  I used the truffle react box to build the user interface.
-I have no front-end or web development experience so the user interface is very rudimentary and incomplete as I did not have the skills or the time to finish building all the front-end functionality and features that I intended.
+I have no front-end or web development experience so the user interface is very rudimentary and incomplete as I did not have the skills or time to acquire the skills to finish building all the front-end functionality and features that I intended.
 However, the solidity contract is complete and its logic is working as intended.
 Complete functionality of the smart contract can be tested using `truffle test` or by copying and pasting the EtherFlow.sol code into Remix and deleting the zeppelin library references at the beginning of the contract.
  #### Completed UI features
  * Users are able to post new requests and send an ether bounty by completing the form then clicking the *Request New Flow* button
  * User current metamask account is displayed (refresh page after switching accounts)